botify-labs/botify-sdk-js-middlewares/docs/middlewares/batchMiddleware.docs.md

 When 2 queries depend on each other to be processed (like a chart requiring both), you should request both queries in a single call because the middleware composes for you possible errors.

 ### When to split queries
-Although, when 2 queries doesn't depend on each others, you should split calls, because allows to manage errors independently, and may allow you to receive the first batch of queries quicker.
+Although, when 2 queries doesn't depend on each others, you should split calls, because it allows you to manage errors independently, and may allow you to receive the first batch of queries quicker.

 ### Example
 ```JS